IBM-Cloud/ansible-collection-ibm/docs/ibm_scc_rule.rst

 Parameters
 ----------

+  account_id (True, str, None)
+    (Required for new resource) Your IBM Cloud account ID.

   labels (False, list, None)
     Labels that you can use to group and search for similar rules, such as those that help you to meet a specific organization guideline.

-  target (True, list, None)
-    (Required for new resource) The properties that describe the resource that you want to targetwith the rule or template.

-  account_id (True, str, None)
-    (Required for new resource) Your IBM Cloud account ID.

-  name (True, str, None)
-    (Required for new resource) A human-readable alias to assign to your rule.

-  description (True, str, None)
-    (Required for new resource) An extended description of your rule.

   enforcement_actions (False, list, None)